Best Compact Treadmill for Small Spaces – Introduction

 Compact treadmills may have a lower weight capacity than commercial machines.

-Make sure you aren’t too heavy for your compact treadmill; otherwise, you could damage the motor or find that it won’t run smoothly.
+Ensure you aren’t too heavy for your compact treadmill; otherwise, you could damage the motor or find it won’t run smoothly.

-See the Best Treadmill for a Heavy Person in 2023; The Top 7 Picks for heavier exercisers.
+See the Best Treadmill for a Heavy Person Today; The Top 7 Picks for heavier exercisers.

 Compact Treadmill Workouts